cicsdev/cics-banking-sample-application-cbsa/etc/install/base/doc/CBSA_base_cobol_installation_instructions.md

 ![TCPIPS active system](../doc/images/Baseinstall/Baseinstall_TCPIPS_in_active_system.jpg)

-The above TCPIP Service uses port 30709 in our set up (yours may be different) - this is the connection between the zOS Connect EE server and the CICS region.
+The above TCPIP Service uses port 30709 in our set up (yours may be different) - this is the connection between the zOS Connect server and the CICS region.

-Finally, check the zOS Connect EE Server logs to ensure that the API archive files (the aars), and the service archive files (the sars) were all installed successfully.
+Finally, check the zOS Connect Server logs to ensure that the API archive files (the aars), and the service archive files (the sars) were all installed successfully.